 If your hotel has an omelette station, this is your best bet.
 Eating an omelette rich in protein will get you off to the right start and will make you feel full for much longer.
 Many times after eating a big breakfast, you may not even feel hungry when lunch rolls around.

-BONUS TIP: Grab a piece of fruit for the road in case you need a healthy snack later in the day.
+BONUS HOTEL BREAKFAST TIP: When it comes to breakfast buffet etiquette, we don’t want to endorse taking food from a hotel but grabbing 1 small piece of fruit for the road in case you need a healthy snack later in the day is acceptable.
+Don’t pack an entire meal!

 If you don’t want to overeat, studies show that the further you sit from the all-you-can-eat buffet, the better your chances for not overindulging.
 So sit as far away from the food table as you possibly can.
 There is no way you want to be overstuffed when you go for a hike or walk miles around a city.